hengchih/dkm/README.md

 # dkm
 DKM is a knowledge management system.
-This system help developer to share knowledge each other, and a common develop environment by docker.
+This system help developer to share knowledge each other, and organize all common develop environments by docker.